wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 import { EmailPill, UsernameAndPasswordPill, GithubPill, GooglePill } from "./auth/Pills";

-:::note The latest version is a few versions away
+:::note Migrating to the latest version

 To fully migrate from 0.11.X to the latest version of Wasp, you should first migrate to **0.12.X** and then continue going through the migration guides.